Tampa Bay Lightning: Two dream seasons and first Stanley Cup championship (2002–2004)

-In the second round, the Lightning faced the Montreal Canadiens; Lecavalier, Richards, and Khabibulin led the team to a four-game sweep of Montreal.
-Next, they faced the Philadelphia Flyers in the conference finals.
-After a tightly fought seven-game series in which neither team was able to win consecutive games, Fredrik Modin notched the winning goal of the seventh and deciding game, earning the Eastern Conference championship for the Lightning and their first-ever berth in the Stanley Cup Final.

-Their opponent in the final round was the Calgary Flames.
-The final round also went the full seven games, with the deciding game played in the St. Pete Times Forum on June 7, 2004.
-This time, Ruslan Fedotenko was the game 7 hero, scoring both Lightning goals in a 2–1 victory.
-Brad Richards, who had 26 points in the postseason, won the Conn Smythe Trophy as the most valuable player of the playoffs; the Lightning had won all 31 contests in which he had scored a goal since the opening of the season.
-Tortorella won the Jack Adams Award as the NHL's Coach of the Year.
-Only three years after their last of four consecutive seasons of 50 or more losses, and in only their 12th year of existence, the Lightning became the southernmost team ever to win the Stanley Cup, an accomplishment since surpassed by the Florida Panthers.
-Martin St. Louis led the team and the NHL with 94 points (his 38 goals were fourth-most after the 41 of tied trio Jarome Iginla, Rick Nash and Ilya Kovalchuk), and won the Hart Memorial Trophy as the NHL's most valuable player.
-St. Louis also won the Lester B. Pearson Award for the NHL's most outstanding player as voted by the NHL Players' Association, and tied the Vancouver Canucks' Marek Malik for the NHL Plus/Minus Award.
+The Lightning's improvement continued through the 2003–04 regular season, finishing with a record of 46–22–8–6 for 106 points.
+In the first round of the playoffs, the Lightning ousted the New York Islanders in five games, with Khabibulin posting shutouts in games one, three, and four.
+In the second round, the Lightning defeated the Montreal Canadiens in a four-game sweep.
+They then faced the Philadelphia Flyers in the conference finals, winning in seven games to gain a berth to the Stanley Cup Final.
+Their opponent in the Final was the Calgary Flames.
+Ruslan Fedotenko scored both Lightning goals in their game seven victory.
+Brad Richards, who had 26 points in the postseason, won the Conn Smythe Trophy as the most valuable player of the playoffs.
+Tortorella won the Jack Adams Award as the NHL's coach of the year.
+The Lightning became the southernmost team to win the Stanley Cup, an accomplishment since surpassed by the Florida Panthers.
+Martin St. Louis led the team and the NHL with 94 points, and won the Hart Memorial Trophy as the NHL's most valuable player.
+St. Louis also won the Lester B. Pearson Award for the NHL's most outstanding player as voted by the NHL Players' Association.
 A season of superlatives was capped with one final accolade, as The Sporting News named general manager Jay Feaster as the league's executive of the year for 2003–04.